Resources /

 The superior read/write performance is because Amky CDN Unix gives a system-wide RAM cache for all disk I/O.

-Test details: IOzone – Record Size: 4Kb – File Size: 8GB – Disk Test: Write and Read Performance Write: This test measures the performance of writing new files
+Test details: IOzone – Record Size: 4Kb – File Size: 8GB – Disk Test: Write and Read Performance Write: This test measures the

 Read: This test measures the performance of reading existing files